spacocha/Distribution-based-clustering/README.md

 TEST DATA:

-Files presented in the "mothur" directory can be used either as test data to ensure the programs are functioning properly, or as a template for appropraite input requirements.
+Files presented in the "test_data" directory can be used either as test data to ensure the programs are functioning properly, or as a template for appropraite input requirements.

 - Raw data (raw_data.fastq and raw_data.group) are the inputs for the mothur "pre-processing" pipeline.
 Also required are the oligos.tab, required for filtering out primer/adapters from sequencing construct, and new_silva_short_unique_1_151.fa, a reference alignment trimmed to the size of the construct.
 The raw data is a subset of Illumina generated sequence data from a known input community.
 Only four input sequences were kept, along with a few errors generated during sequencing.